Adidem23/TokenForge/README.md

  ```sh
    node Server.js
  ```
 7. Backend Server is started on localhost:6189

+8. ## Note : Do not Kill Both Terminals in VSCode Both Frontend and Backend

 # Deployments :